Trauma & Biohazard Restoration Services

 Any damage that poses a potential health hazard requires biohazard cleanup.
 This method of cleaning prioritizes risk containment and sanitation.

-Bio-Hazard Cleanup Costs
+Biohazard Cleanup Costs

 The cost of cleaning up a biohazard or trauma situation depends on the extent of the damage.
-Contacting United Water Restoration Group to schedule a consultation with a local or regional cleanup service is the best way to estimate the costs associated with cleaning up damage.
+Contacting United Water Restoration Group to schedule a consultation with a local or regional cleanup service is the best way to estimate the costs associated with cleaning up the damage.

-If damage is due to a natural disaster or involves a major or complete loss, it may be difficult to accurately estimate the total costs of both cleanup and restoration, particularly if rebuilding is required.
-For this reason, we partner with preferred vendors that have the credentials insurers seek, such as being bonded, certified and licensed to operate.
+If the damage is due to a natural disaster or involves a major or complete loss, it may be difficult to accurately estimate the total costs of both cleanup and restoration, particularly if rebuilding is required.
+For this reason, we partner with preferred vendors that have the credentials insurers seek, such as being bonded, certified, and licensed to operate.

-Does Insurance Cover Bio-Hazard Cleanup?
+Does Insurance Cover Biohazard Cleanup?